The recipients for the 2023 NSW Humanitarian Awards have now been announced.

 Every year STARTTS holds the Humanitarian Awards to acknowledge and thank those people who have made an exceptional positive contribution towards refugee issues in NSW.
 Individuals and organisations in various fields who are doing outstanding work to support refugees are eligible for the Awards.

-Over the years, the Humanitarian Awards have honoured community leaders, youth workers, lawyers, journalists, teachers and many more – each of them making an incredible contribution to improving the lives of refugees.
+Over more than a decade, the Humanitarian Awards have honoured community leaders, youth workers, lawyers, journalists, teachers and many more – each of them making an incredible contribution to improving the lives of refugees.

 If you have a nominee in mind, but you’re not sure which category to nominate them for, have a look at the category explanations below.
 Also, don’t forget that you can nominate people in up to three categories.